About us

 Research Direction

-2) Regulation and mechanisms of energy metabolism in different cell types in the brain.
+2) Investigating the energy metabolism patterns and regulatory mechanisms of different cell types in the brain.

 Representative publications (# equal contributions; * corresponding author)